revinkama/GoHealthCodingChallenge/README.md

 This code can be run using docker, or locally using run configurations. *** This code needs the google-sheets-client-secrets.json copy/pasted into src/main/java/resources ***

 # Docker Commands:
-In order to run docker make sure you first run ```mvn clean package``` to create the jar files.
-These jar files will get create in the target package on the root project.

-Once that is done, run these two commands.

 BUILD:
 ```docker build -t bugtracker-app .```